deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 The last to arrive were the people who had presumably called the meeting.
 Only the very senior management wore suits on Ceres, and these four did---the representative managers for BHP-B, BAE and Skanska, along with the facility administrator, Adele Park, who did a quick head-count and nodded.

 "Thank you all for coming." she told them.
 "Before we begin, I need to confirm that the content of this meeting is subject to your non-disclosure agreements.
-Is everyone on board with that?”
+Is everyone on board with that?"

 There was a general nodding, and so she stood aside for the BAE rep.

 "Last week, BAE Systems successfully bid on a contract for the British Ministry of Defence to begin construction of a fleet of starships." he said.
 Drew C raised a hand.
-"Yes?”
+"Yes?"

 "Last I checked that barrier's still out there." he pointed out.